 Other bargaining units were formed in the 2000s, including a unit representing lawyers at the Law Society of BC, who voted to join the PEA in April 2006 and received certification from the Labour Relations Board that month (the third bargaining unit of lawyers organized by the PEA).
 Negotiations proceeded slowly, with much acrimony between the Law Society lawyers and negotiators representing the Benchers, the society's board.
 In October 2006, the lawyers filed a complaint with the LRB alleging that the society was failing to bargain in good faith; in March 2007, the lawyers voted in favour of job action in a strike vote.
 A tentative agreement reached after nine months of negotiations was rejected by the lawyers in July 2007.
-Finally, in mid-2008, the lawyers signed their first contract with the Law Society.20 the BC Energy Regulator), who retained certification when the commission was transferred out of the public service in 2006, receiving recognition from the LRB as a distinct bargaining unit when the board awarded successorship rights to the PEA.21
+Finally, in mid-2008, the lawyers signed their first contract with the Law Society.

+Another PEA bargaining unit created in the 2000s represented professionals employed by the Oil and Gas Commission (later renamed the BC Energy Regulator), who retained certification when the commission was transferred out of the public service in 2006, receiving recognition from the LRB as a distinct bargaining unit when the board awarded successorship rights to the PEA.